-In Visual Basic 2019, there are many kinds of controls that you can use to build a VB 2019 app.
-The controls can be divided into many categories, namely Common Controls, Containers, Menus and Toolbar, Data, Components, Printing, Dialogs and WPF Interoperability.
-The controls are available in the Toolbox, as shown in Figure 5.1.
+In Visual Basic 2022, there are many kinds of controls that you can use to build a VB 2022 app.
+The controls can be categorised into Common Controls, Containers, Menus and Toolbar, Data, Components, Printing, Dialogs and WPF Interoperability.
+We shall only deal with the TextBox and the Label in this lesson.

-In this lesson, you will learn how to work with some of the common controls in Visual Basic 2017.
-Among the common controls are the label, text box, button, list box, combo box, PictureBox, timer and more.
-However, we shall only deal with the text box and the label in this lesson.
-The text box is for accepting input from the user as well as to display the output.
+TextBox is for accepting input from the user as well as to display the output.
 It can handle string and numeric data but not images or pictures.
 String in a text box can be converted to a numeric data by using the function Val(text).
-The label control is only for displaying a caption/title or to display an output.

 In this application, add two text boxes and a button to the Form.
 Change the text of the button to ADD.
 Next, click on the button and enter the following code:

 Private Sub Button1_Click(sender As Object, e As EventArgs) Handles Button1.Click MsgBox("The sum is "& Val(TextBox1.Text) + Val(TextBox2.Text)) End Sub